stephanrauh/extended-pdf-viewer-showcase/src/app/extended-pdf-viewer/troubleshooting/text.md

 ```

 ## Trouble with printing (aka: compatibility to Bootstrap and other CSS frameworks)
+Problems with printing are almost always problems of your CSS code.
+That doesn't necessarily mean you've done anything wrong.
+Most people run into this kind of trouble when using a CSS framework that hasn't been written with ngx-extended-pdf-viewer in mind.
+That, in turn, is probably true for every CSS framework out there.
+The core library assumes there's no CSS framework at all.
+It's the PDF viewer of Firefox, so that's a reasonable assumption.

-Broken print is the most popular reason to open a bug tracker issue.
-Almost always the problems are caused by your CSS framework.
-Thing is, the PDF viewer doesn't really print anything.
-It just hides the entire page using CSS and adds high-resolution images to the document.
+If you wonder how CSS and printing are related: the thing is that the PDF viewer doesn't really print anything.
+It just hides the entire page using CSS and adds high-resolution images to the HTML document.
 After that, the PDF viewer simply calls the print function of your browser.
+Basically, it's printing the entire HTML page, including your Angular application.
+If everything works as intended, you don't notice because your Angular application is hidden.

-Basically, it's printing the entire HTML page.
-Your custom CSS is still active.
-If it reduces the font size, you end up with scaled-down pages in print.
+However, your custom CSS is still active.
+For example, if it reduces the font size, you end up with scaled-down pages in print.

 ngx-extended-pdf-viewer covers several popular CSS frameworks (such as BootsFaces and Material Design), but it's still possible there's a conflict I haven't seen yet.
 If so, checking the `display` and `overflow` properties is a good starting point.
 Often adding this CSS snippet solves the problem: